kedareshubham/sawo-python-examples/README.md

 ```

 ##### Method 2.
 Using admin and database to save config for sawo
 Step 1.
-Creating fields for sawo api_key and identifier to set it from admin dashboard
+Creating fields for sawo api_key and identifier to set it from admin dashboard.

 **copy this code in models of your app**